khaitq28/myapp/README.md

 ##  To run application by Docker

 - Download the repository
-- In the folder myapp which contains docker-compose.yml, run the command cmd:
+- In the folder myapp which contains docker-compose.yml, run the command cmd (depends on the OS):

-     `docker-compose up`
+      docker compose up

+or by

+      docker compose up

 - Open the web app:
      `http://localhost:80`